 The Avon culture is based on five core values: Trust, Respect, Belief, Humility and Integrity.
 Each plays a vital role in our global business operations.
-Integrity in particular means setting and observing the highest ethical standards in everything we do.
-By always striving to do the right thing, we ensure that our business is conducted in an ethical manner for our Avon Representatives, our customers in the communities we serve, our suppliers and our direct employees.
+Integrity, in particular, means setting and observing the highest ethical standards in everything we do.
+By striving to always do the right thing, we ensure that our business is conducted in an ethical manner for our Avon Representatives, our customers in the communities we serve, our suppliers and our direct employees.

-Our Supply Chain & Supply Chain Standards
+Our Supply Chain and Ethical Standards

 Avon has outlined its minimum expectations for all suppliers of goods or services in the Avon Supplier Code of Conduct.
 The terms of the Avon Supplier Code of Conduct prohibit: